bitcommoditiz/Goldz-XAUz/README.md

 Common characteristics
 ----------------
 Bitcommoditiz software is a fork of Litecoin using scrypt as a proof-of-work algorithm.
- - each bitcommoditiz and units ends with 'z' to differ from real commodity
+ - each bitcommoditiz - and its unit - ends with 'z' to differ from real commodity
  - birth date (genesis block): 2013 Nov.
 12
  - difficulty varies according to underlying price on the market
  - quote provided by http://finance.yahoo.com
  - 5 minute block targets
+ - 1 coin per block
  - subsidy halves in 420k blocks (~4 years)
  - ~42 million total coins
  - 1008 blocks to retarget difficulty
- - 1 coin per block

 This specific BitCommoditiz characteristic